revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

 </details>

 ---
-3. You have to capture all exceptions caused in repository, service & controller layer using Spring AOP, how you can do it?
+3. You must capture all exceptions caused in repository, service & controller layer using Spring AOP, how you can do it?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)